 In addition to the birds living in our forest and visiting our feeders, Dogwood Canyon Audubon Center is currently home to one resident bird.
-Our American Kestrel is a rescue that was originally taken to Blackland Prairie Raptor Center for rehabilitation.
+Our American kestrel is a rescue that was originally taken to Blackland Prairie Raptor Center for rehabilitation.
 He is not capable of surviving in the wild, so he has joined us here at Dogwood Canyon Audubon Center to assist with our education programs.

 We are not equipped to accept wild birds.

-In addition to the resources below, we recommend this article on the Audubon Texas page.
+We also recommend this article on the Audubon Texas page.

 Helpful Resource from Rogers Wildlife Rehabilitation: